Current Exhibit: Bank on Tacoma

 DURATION: The exhibit continues through August 29, 2020

-Tacoma Historical Society is pleased to announce an upcoming exhibit at the Tacoma Historical Society Museum, 919 Pacific Avenue.
-Titled "Bank on Tacoma, 1873-1993," the exhibit will celebrate Tacoma’s rich history of hometown banking, while chronicling Tacoma’s unique financial ups and downs.
+Tacoma Historical Society is pleased to announce a new exhibit at the Tacoma Historical Society Museum, 919 Pacific Avenue.
+Titled "Bank on Tacoma, 1873-1993," the exhibit celebrates Tacoma’s rich history of hometown banking, while chronicling Tacoma’s unique financial ups and downs.
 The exhibit will open on March 5, 2020, and continue through August 29.
 Museum admission is always free.
 We are thankful to Columbia Bank for their leadership as a presenting sponsor of this exhibit, and appreciate the additional support of Heritage Bank.

 The exhibit is based on extensive original research by former board member and volunteer, Deb Freedman, utilizing primary resources of city directories and historical newspapers.
 Her chronology of nearly 300 Tacoma banks and credit unions will be available online at www.tacomahistory.org/original-research, along with a “virtual vault” of over 400 supporting documents and newspaper clippings.
 Mrs. Freedman has also written a detailed companion book that includes selected biographies of 175 Tacoma men in banking (and four women.)